|S-Boats in the Kriegsmarine - Loss of "S 31"|

 Heini Haag's Boat "S 31" with the Flying Fish - Picture: Archives H. Haag

-Since the boats had to avoid guarding ships several times the mines could not be laid earlier than from 04:14 to 04:21 Uhr of the 10.05.1942.
+Since the boats had to avoid guard-ships several times the mines could not be laid earlier than from 04:14 to 04:21 Uhr on the 10.05.1942.
 Immediate after laying the minebarrier "S 31" run into a mine.
 The mayority of the ships complement, among them the commanding officer Oblt.z.S.
-Heinz (Heini) Haag, the flotilla-medical MarStArzt Dr. Mehnen and the Italian liason-officer Lt.z.S.
+Heinz (Heini) Haag, the flotilla-medical, MarStArzt Dr. Mehnen, and the Italian liason-officer, Lt.z.S.
 Tomasi, could be taken over by "S 61" coming alongside immediately.
 Eight men killed in action were to be mourned: ObMasch.
 Helmut Ley, OMaschMaat Herbert Kluger, MaschMaat Erich Mosig, MaschMaat Hans Krienke, MaschObGefr.
 Werner Quetscher, MaschGefr.
 Heinz Stefan and MaschGefr Helmut Schmieder.
 ObMasch.
 Karl Göldenitz additionally embarked for on-the-job-training died in consequence of the wounds suffered.

-In any case areas MT 1a and MT 22 as clearly overlapped each other as areas MT 1b and MT 20.
-A minehit by an own mine therefroe was preprogrammed.
+In any case areas MT 1a and MT 22 are clearly overlapping each other as do areas MT 1b and MT 20.
+A minehit by an own mine therefore was preprogrammed.